AICNT Publications available on Amazon (commissions earned, affiliate partner).

 One such parameter is the Temperature variable.
 Higher values result in more random outputs, whereas lower values yield a more focused and deterministic result.
 For this translation, the minimum value 0 was utilized to generate the most deterministic output possible.

-The custom API script developed for interacting with GPT-4 LLM included a system message to ensure the best quality output.
+The custom API script developed for interacting with OpenAI GPT models included a system message to ensure the best quality output.
 The system message contained the instructions for translating the Koine Greek text provided.
 This had the instructions only to use the BDAG lexicon and to give a theologically neutral rendering to minimize interpretive bias.

 It is well known that AI could give varying results if not prompted correctly with tight controls and specific instructions.
 For this reason, the previously described measures were taken to maintain tight parameters for the LLM to function.
 With such rules, the output was optimized for neutrality and repeatability.
 Once the program was developed, the only user input was the raw Greek text for generating the output rendering.